GMGanesh2003/Job-Recommendation-System-using-Generative-AI-/README.md

 # 🚀 JobGenAI – AI-Powered Job Recommendation System

-JobGenAI is a Generative AI-powered job recommendation system that analyzes user resumes and provides intelligent, relevant job suggestions using semantic understanding instead of traditional keyword matching.
+JobGenAI is a Generative AI-powered job recommendation system that analyzes user resumes and provides intelligent, relevant job suggestions using semantic understanding instead of traditional keyword matching and helps to improve job opportunites.

 ---